julietaarco/Both-in-One/README.md

 # Both in One
-### Paintings as Epistemic Proxies of Inner States — An Artistic Research Project
+### Artworks as Epistemic Proxies of Inner States — An Artistic Research Project

 *By Julieta Arco*